barbarer/py4e-int/_sources/functions/intro-ps.rst

    =====
    Second block
    =====
-   Extra block that isn't needed #paired
+   Extra block that is not needed #paired: This block is not needed
    =====
        Third block that needs to be indented